happycube/ld-decode/README.md

 `HiFi`, `A.PB`, `A FM`, `A.PB.FM`, `Audio FM`, `A-Out`, `A ENV`, `HIFI Envelope`, `FM Mix Out`

+That a test points has this name doesn't automatically mean it will have the signal we want, especially when it comes to hi-fi audio, be sure to check with the service manual if possible.

 ## Parts for RF Tap